MotherTeresaHS/ICS3U-2019-Group18/docs/game/asteroids.rst

 Asteroids
 ==========

 Once you have your spaceship working you can now add functionality for the asteroids.
 To have asteroids at each side of the screen, you will need four different lists (one for each side).
 Use a for loop to create asteroids up to the set amount from your constants file, and append the asteroids to their lists.
 This is to be done outside your gameloop.
+Be sure your asteroids have been painted and rendered on screen.

 .. code-block:: python
   :linenos: